The Heads of Cerberus

-“A fast-paced, imaginative yarn” (Kirkus Reviews) by the woman who “arguably invented dark fantasy” (Publishers Weekly), THE HEADS OF CERBERUS helped define and popularize dystopian fiction as a genre and is cited as the first novel to make use of parallel worlds for science-fiction storytelling.
+“A fast-paced, imaginative yarn” (Kirkus Reviews) by the woman who “arguably invented dark fantasy” (Publishers Weekly), The Heads of Cerberus helped define and popularize dystopian fiction as a genre and is the first science-fiction novel to explore parallel worlds.

 Download the 2020 Foreword by the Publisher: